RebekahFigueroa/Virtual-Manga-Library/README.md

 # Virtual Manga Library

 This is a simple way to virtually track the growing collection of physical manga I have on my shelf.
-It is a digital library that pulls information from myAnimeList using the API Jikan to easily search and store content.
-The goal is to make
+It is a digital library that pulls information from myAnimeList using the Jikan API to easily search and store content.
+The goal is to make the library convenient and easy to navigate so I always know what my library looks like.

 ## Why?